TUM.wood – circular building with wood

 You can find all the important information about the certificate program here.
 Below you can find out the objectives of the program, the exact details of the process, what you will learn and which lecturers will teach you the content.

-What Our Lecturers Say
+What Our Lecturers and Graduates Say

 • Prof. Dr. Anja Rosen